rupin27/IntelliRup/README.md

 * **Deployment**: Hosted on AWS Beanstalk
 * **Authentication Layer**: Only users with valid credentials (password-protected) can access endpoints.

+### Natural Language Processing (NLP) via Exa

+The Research Agent utilizes the **Exa search tool** to perform highly targeted and relevant web searches.
+The integration leverages **advanced NLP capabilities** in two key ways:
+1.  **Semantic Search**: Exa's search functionality is inherently semantic, allowing the system to understand the *meaning* and *context* of complex cybersecurity queries (e.g., "recent RCE vulnerabilities in cloud software") rather than relying on simple keyword matching.
+2.  **Contextual Extraction**: The agent uses the search results (snippets, titles, and content) as input for the large language model (via Groq).
+The LLM then applies sophisticated NLP techniques to **extract, summarize, and structure** the raw text into actionable, standardized threat intelligence data, which the Analysis and Response agents can process.

 ---

 ## Project Structure